fluid-project/infusion-docs/src/documents/tutorial-creatingAPreferencesEditorUsingThePreferencesFramework/PrefsFramework.md

 Any call to `fluid.defaults()` must include the `gradeNames` property in the options argument.
 This property defines the base _[grade](../ComponentGrades.md)_ for the component.
 <aside class="infusion-docs-callout">
-A **grade** is _very loosely_ analogous to a class, in that using a grade in the definition of a component infers the properties of that grade to the component.
+A **grade** is _very loosely_ analogous to a class, in that the properties of the component are derived from the elements in the grade document.
 It’s actually a bit more complex than that; later, you’ll probably want to read the documentation about [Component Grades](../ComponentGrades.md).
 This tutorial will explain more about grades as it goes along.
 </aside>